 7. Avoid medications.
 Prescription meds can interfere with your chances of getting pregnant by blocking certain hormones and inhibiting ovulation.
 If you can avoid unnecessary drugs – including over-the-counter sleep aids, cold meds, pain killers, etc – then do so.

-If you have any thoughts or questions about eating to get pregnant, please comment below…
+If you have any thoughts about these fertility foods or eating to get pregnant, please comment below.